COVID-19 guide for care staff supporting adults with learning disabilities or autistic adults

 You and your staff will know those you support very well.
 It is important that you use your knowledge of the individual, how they normally are when well, and how they spend their day to understand if there is any change.
 This is especially important if the person is unable to express or communicate how they are feeling.
 Changes may be due to the change in routine, ill health or an impact on their mental wellbeing.
 Your knowledge of the people you support will help you react quickly if needed and share with health and social care professionals what the person is like when well, and the nature of the change you are concerned about.

 It is important to monitor the person you support for any signs of coronavirus – a new continuous cough or fever (equal to or above 37.8°C) or loss/change in your sense of smell or taste.
-If you think that someone you support may have significant coronavirus symptoms, then contact NHS 111, online in the first instance, or by phone, for clinical advice.
-Also contact 111 if symptoms persist for more than seven days.
-Be sure to explain if the person has a learning disability, and so may be more at risk.
-But if an autistic person or a person with learning disabilities has only mild, short-lived, symptoms, then there is no need to contact 111.
-You should continue to seek medical care or support for conditions not related to coronavirus.
+It is also important to be aware that the variants causing most infections currently (known as the Delta and Omicron variants) have some different symptoms – headache, sore throat, runny nose and fever are most commonly reported.
+If you think that someone you support may have significant coronavirus symptoms, then follow the procedure to arrange a test or contact NHS 111, online in the first instance, or by phone, for clinical advice.

 It is also important to monitor their general health and any underlying conditions that they may have; other health risks have not gone away.
 The local community learning disability team will still be operating, and will be available for advice, or again, you can contact your GP or 111.